kukuyajirani/stylesheet/README.md

 # stylesheet
-a style sheet that defines a new style named phinky that makes text pink,centered and bold
+a style sheet that defines a new style named phinky that makes text pink,centered and bold. the sheet should also make the background colour the page "antque"